 Being one of the wonders of the world, Angkor Wat is always going to be flooded with tourists.
 Watching the sunrise over Angkor Wat is a way to avoid the tourists and watch the sunrise over an iconic temple.

 Situated in the UNSECO heritage town of Luang Prabang, getting up close and personal to this astonishing waterfall has to be on the list for sights of South East Asia.
 Within Luang Prabang there are other experiences to be had, such as cooking classes and the well-known bowling alleys at night.

 Orangutans are only found in the rainforests of Borneo which is shared by Malaysia and Indonesia.
 Here people get the chance to see wild orangutans amongst other animals.
-There are opportunities to volunteer in some of the sanctuaries and to help rehabilitate them.
+There are opportunities to volunteer in Borneo in some of the sanctuaries and to help rehabilitate them.
 This is a popular activity on a gap year in south east Asia.

 8. Halong Bay

-When backpacking South East Asia, travellers come across temples often.
+When backpacking there are temples to see in Asia.
 Some of these temples are particularly popular, including the White Temple in north Thailand.
 This temple is unconventional as its completely white.
 With other unique temples spread out across this area, travellers are spoilt for choice.

 10. Tegalang Rice Terrace

 Rice fields are found a lot in South East Asia, the Tegalang Rice Terrace is a well-known sight in Bali.
 The reason its famous is because it has back-drops against cliffs and the steepness of the rice fields mean visitors see how hard the farmers work to make rice.

 - Paid Internships in Asia